rtullydo/rtullydo.github.io/20_curriculum.md

 #### Getting started

-- Take linear algebra

-- Take more linear algebra
+- Take as much linear algebra as possibe

+	- Horn and Garcia's _A Second Course in Linear ALgebra_

+	- Sergei Treil's [Linear Algebra Done Wrong][2]

 - Take as much complex analysis as possible

+	- Donald Sarason's _Complex Function Theory_ is a short and self-contained one semester introduction

-- Read or use Sheldon Axler's _Linear Algebra Done Right_
+- Read Sheldon Axler's _Linear Algebra Done Right_ if you didn't use it for your second linear algebra course

 	- <http://linear.axler.net> A complete video lecture series by Sheldon Axler and other resources